cforcomputer/zcamp/README.md

 - Victims consistency duplication check for same is attackers for some reason?
 It is also skipping all consistency checks after one instance where they are all the same corp/alliance --> needs to just not apply for that specific one but allowed for later.
 - Threat ship limitation is no longer applied after the consistency check passes, this should probability be permanently limited to 50%
 - Smartbomb activity should be ignored if the kill is an awox kill.
+- Fix the error where audio alert triggers for every visible item if all items are visible.
+Should only be for each new received kill that is visible.

 #### Next thing